ahamedbasha-n/angular-ecommerce/README.md

 ## Development server

 Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`

+## Functionality Page

-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/products` to view the UI of the Page.

 ## Code scaffolding